travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ### Ruby

-Ruby projects specify OTP releases they need to be tested against using `rvm` key:
+Ruby projects specify releases they need to be tested against using `rvm` key:

     rvm:
       - 1.8.7